ableco/planter/README.md

 # Planter
 Planter helps streamline QA on your Rails apps by making it easy to create issue specific seed files for your pull requests.

 ## Requirements
 - A Rails app with the Planter gem installed
 - GitHub issues for issue tracking
-- An app deployed to Heroku
+- An app deployed to Heroku and using review apps

 ## Usage
+#### Issue specific seed files

-Generate an issue specific seed file using the issue number:
+Issue specific seed files can be generated using the issue number.
+For example, the following command will generate an issue specific seed file for GitHub issue #42:

     $ rails generate planter:plant 42

-That command will generate an issue specific seed file for GitHub issue #42.

-The file can be found and edited at `db/plant/issue_42.rb`.
+Once generated, the file can be found and edited at `db/plant/issue_42.rb`.

-When a pull request that closes issue #42 is deployed as a Heroku review app, that seed file will be used to seed the database.
+When a pull request that closes issue #42 is deployed as a Heroku review app, the `seed` method in that file will be executed.

+The `deseed` method will be executed when the review app is eventually destroyed.
+This method is useful if there are changes that were made by the `seed` method outside of the review app's environment that need reverting.

+#### Default seed file
+In `db/plant`, you will also find a file named `default.rb`.
+Define any actions that you want performed for every review app in here.

 ## Installation

-Add this line to your application's Gemfile:
+Include `planter` in your Gemfile:

 ```ruby
 gem "planter", git: "https://github.com/ableco/planter.git", tag: "v0.1.1"